 - Copy to my clipboard: Easy way to Duplicate Actions or Scope.

-- Using scopes: Scopes allow us to group actions together and many more.
+- Using scopes: Scopes allow us to group actions together and much more.
 The scope also allows you to implement try-catch-finally mechanisms.

 - Error handling… configure run after settings: The ability to set action(s) after a failure or define retry policies